cadalzolc/iress-challange/README.md

 ```

 Step 2:
-Run the project
+Run the project and testing the project

 ```
+//Please see packge.json file for reference

-// To create a latest build
+// Create a latest build
-npm build
+npm run build

+// To start the project
+npm run start

-// To start running the project npm start
+// To test  the project using jest npm run test
 ```

 # DotNet Project Instructions